Lions' Tate on if he thinks he's underpaid: 'Yep'

 "Yep," Tate said as he headed back out onto the field before the Sam Martin-Haloti Ngata softball game at Wayne State University on Saturday.

 It's not surprising Tate would say that.
 Since signing with the Lions during free agency in 2014, Tate has caught at least 90 passes every year.
-Over the past three seasons, Tate is No. 6 in the NFL in receptions with 280 and No. 10 in receiving yards, with 3,221.
+During the past three seasons, Tate is No. 6 in the NFL in receptions with 280 and No. 10 in receiving yards with 3,221.

 "Just saw my buddy get extended and that's obviously the goal," Tate said.
-"I have this season and next season until I can really think about it but it wasn't nothing malicious or mean hinting at it.
+"I have this season and next season until I can really think about it, but it wasn't nothing malicious or mean hinting at it.
 I mean, I'm hinting at it in a few years, of course.

 "I would love to stay here.
 I'm having a lot of fun.
 We have a great foundation.
 I love where we're going so I'd love to be here but we'll see.
 I've still got time."